Fayetteville gang leader sentenced to 35 years

 FAYETTEVILLE, N.C.
-(WTVD) --One of Fayetteville's notorious gang members and drug traffickers is off the streets.
+(WTVD) --One of Fayetteville's most notorious gang members and drug traffickers is off the streets.

 The United States Attorney for the Eastern District of North Carolina, Robert J. Higdon, Jr., announced Wednesday that Genesis Lee Whitted Jr. was sentenced to 35 years in prison and five years of supervised release.